Nothing in my business is as important as being in a consistent rhythm of content creation.

 “But what if I disappoint my friends / colleagues / family / network?”

 The worst inner landscape for making content is to imagine the critical or disappointed looks of your friends or family.

 Here's a thought: they are not your audience.
 Truly.
 If you plan to grow your audience, by definition that means the vast majority of your future fans don’t even know about you yet.

-Make your content for your ideal fans, and they will find you.
+Make your content for your future ideal fans, and they will find you.

 When you are making content, imagine the eager reception by your true fans.
-They are there.
+There are plenty of them out there.
 You just need to distribute enough content so they have a chance to discover you!

-No matter what message, what your background is, what kind of voice you have, how you look, there are a large number of people online for whom your content is just what they need.
+No matter your message, your background, what kind of voice you have, how you look, there are many people online for whom your content is just what they need.
 Get your content out there so that it can finally reach them.